core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 In particular (and that is a typical case), it can indicate its own address on an alternative transport when implementing same-host proxy functionality.

-The semantics of a link from C to T with relations has-proxy ("C has-proxy T", `<T>;rel=has-proxy;anchor="C"`) are that for any resource R hosted on C ("C hosts R"), T can be used as a proxy to obtain R.
+The semantics of a link from S to P with relations has-proxy ("S has-proxy P", `<P>;rel=has-proxy;anchor="S"`) are that for any resource R hosted on S ("S hosts R"), P can be used as a proxy to obtain R.

 Note that HTTP and CoAP proxies are not located at a particular resource, but at a host in general.
-Thus, a proxy URI `T` in these protocols has the path "/", and no query component or fragment identifier.
+Thus, a proxy URI `P` in these protocols has the path "/", and no query component or fragment identifier.
 This is true even for CoAP over WebSockets (which uses the concrete resource `/.well-known/coap`, but that is not expressed in "coap+ws" URI).

 Future protocols for which CoAP proxying is defined may use more components.